Hands up if you’ve spent more than one hour on Jeanne Damas’ Instagram. ?

 –Length: Sometimes a longer dress is just what you need!

--100% Viscose: Like my Reformation dress, I really don’t love when garments are over $100 USD and made out of synthetic/semi-synthetic fibres.
+–100% Viscose: Like my Reformation dress, I really don’t love when garments are over $100 USD and made out of synthetic/semi-synthetic fibres.
 Viscose isn’t a long lasting material.
-It has poorer quality.
-I can all ready see the fraying/fluffing of the material after a few wears.
+It’s poorer quality and wrinkles pretty badly.
+I can all ready see the fraying/fluffing of the material after a few wears and…

 I was surprised by how much this dress resembles a 1930/40’s tea dress.
 I thought it would be super easy to style when I saw it on #LesFillesEnRouje (Les Filles en Rouje translates to “The Girls in Rouje”).
 Now that it’s here, I’m not entirely sure how to wear it.